alyssamichelle/progress/The Future of JS 2018.md

 ### AR/VR
 On our more ballsy-prediction-scale, we predict that libraries and frameworks will start diving into the AR/VR scene more thoroughly.
 We hope that 2018 will have some fun and interesting reveals.

 This month Mozilla announced the WebXR Viewer app was released for download on the [itunes store](https://itunes.apple.com/us/app/webxr-viewer/id1295998056?ls=1&mt=8).
-This app is an augmented reality viewer that let's you view pages created with [webxr-polyfill Javascript library](https://www.github.com/mozilla/webxr-polyfill).
+This app is an augmented reality viewer that let's you make and view AR experiences created with [webxr-polyfill Javascript library](https://www.github.com/mozilla/webxr-polyfill)  and ARKit.
-Mozilla’s WebXR Viewer is an augmented reality (AR) viewer that lets you create and run AR experiences built with web technologies and ARKit.

 > This app is not intended to be a full-fledged web browser, but rather a way to test, demonstrate and share AR experiments created with web technology.